Wool Fetish

 In practice

-The interest is most often expressed through an attraction to sweaters, jumpers, cardigans, and angora garments: including the wish to wear them, to touch them, or to see a partner wearing them.
+The interest is most often expressed through attraction to sweaters, jumpers, cardigans and angora garments: the wish to wear them, to touch them, or to see a partner wearing them.
 Some describe pleasure simply from handling a skein of yarn; others enjoy the enveloping sensation of being wrapped in many layers of knit.
-Enthusiasts frequently frame the draw in terms of coziness and warmth as much as eroticism.
-It generally requires nothing beyond ordinary clothing and blends naturally into everyday life and seasonal fashion.
+It requires nothing beyond ordinary clothing and blends into everyday life and seasonal fashion.

 Psychology

-Soft-fiber interests are commonly linked to early tactile and comfort associations and to the broad human appeal of pleasant texture against skin.
+Soft-fibre interests are commonly linked to early tactile and comfort associations and to the broad human appeal of pleasant texture against skin.
 Learned associations from formative experiences are a frequently cited mechanism.
-One line of thinking holds that a fetishized material can act as a superstimulus, offering a more intense tactile signal than ordinary contact, while the fibers' link to warmth and security may reinforce a comfort-tinged, soothing response.
-Dedicated research on wool in particular is essentially absent, so explanations are extrapolated from the wider, and itself thin, literature on material and fabric fetishism.
+One line of thinking, set out in the clothing-fetish literature, holds that a fetishized material can act as a superstimulus, a second skin offering a more intense tactile signal than ordinary contact, while the fibre's link to warmth and security may reinforce a soothing, comfort-tinged response.
+Dedicated research on wool is absent, so explanations are extrapolated from the wider, itself thin, literature on material and fabric fetishism.

 Prevalence & culture